-1 the single God (as stated in the phrase "There is no god except Allah"), His exclusive sovereignty and the right to legislate, and the necessity of submission to His commands;

-2 divine revelation and its fundamental role in setting forth the laws;

-3 the return to God in the Hereafter, and the constructive role of this belief in the course of man's ascent towards God;
+- the One God (as stated in the phrase "There is no god except Allah"), His exclusive sovereignty and the right to legislate, and the necessity of submission to His commands; - 2.
+Divine revelation and its fundamental role in setting forth the laws; - 3. the return to God in the Hereafter, and the constructive role of this belief in the course of man's ascent towards God;